MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 ## Server-side Languages

 Server-side languages run on the web server and are responsible for processing requests, handling business logic, and managing databases.
+Some languages can also extend into developing server based applications.

 <img src="assets/img/backend_languages.png" alt="Browser Icons" style="max-width: 400px; width: auto; height: auto;">